-I also give permission for the faculty in the School of Nurse Anesthesia at the University of New England and/or the Saint Joseph's School of Anesthesia for Nurses to provide reference information upon my request.
+I also give permission for the faculty in the School of Nurse Anesthesia at the University of New England to provide reference information upon my request.
 I understand the nature and scope of the reference documentation may include information sought by potential employers, scholarship and award committees and any future college/university where I may seek application.